icouldbreathe/icouldbreathe.github.io/content/posts/toontanks-dev/index.md

 ## Saving

 I wasn't even planning on making a saving system to be honest.
-It was kind of supposed to be one life, on try game.
+It was kind of supposed to be one life, one try game.
 But my friend testers did not like that at all..
 And it was a bit awkward to implement saving at the end of the game development, a note to my future self, I guess.

 I made two SaveGame classes, one for the game and one for the player.
 Each would hold a struct with the relevant variables to be saved and would implement a save and load interface methods.
 Save method would get all the relevant data from actors, and the load method would set them.